Food Network: Elsewhere

 Some countries have their own Food Network.
-Examples include: Food Network Canada, Food Network Asia, Food Network Italy and Food Network Europe.
+Examples include: Flavour Network, Food Network Asia, Food Network Italy and Food Network Europe.
 In the second half of 2014, Food Network Brazil began broadcasting with programs fully dubbed in Portuguese and optional subtitles.
 On February 1, 2015, Food Network Asia launched on Australian IPTV service Fetch TV.
 The channel launched in Latin America in March 2015 with full Spanish dubbed programs.

 A localized free-to-air Australian version was launched on November 17, 2015 by SBS, which had a licensing and programming output arrangement with Scripps.
 Another reiteration, the Seven Network's 7food network began broadcasting in December 2018 after SBS's deal ended in November 2018.
 After lower than expected ratings, 7food network closed on December 28, 2019, although select Food Network shows continued to air on sister network 7flix until December 1, 2020.

 In Australia, Food Network currently screens on IPTV service Fetch on channel 136.

 On December 1, 2018, Discovery Networks Asia Pacific rebranded its Food TV channel in New Zealand to a New Zealand version of Food Network.
 On February 3, 2021, Sky announced that Food Network would close in New Zealand and a selection of Food Network shows would be moved to its sister channel, Living.
 On March 1, 2021 the channel was replaced by Investigation Discovery.

+The Food Network airs in Spanish on the Hogar de HGTV channel.
+They share this network with Discovery and HGTV.

 Food Network was available in the Netherlands and Flanders between April 22, 2010 and January 31, 2019.
 Content from former Scripps television channels Travel Channel, Fine Living and Food Network has been integrated into the programming of Discovery, TLC and Investigation Discovery in the Benelux.